zonemaster/zonemaster/docs/specifications/functional-tests/Behavior-TP/behavior05.md

 2. If the query don’t receive a CRITICAL or ERROR notice, the test returns PASS

+### Results
+As viewed in the appendix, the engine is capable of testing un delegated domains.

 ### Appendix
 ```
 zonemaster-cli iis.se  --ns i.ns.se/194.146.106.22 --ns